 Where You Can Use Validation Rules In Access 2016?

-For adding validation rule to a form, at first open your Access form in Layout view.
-After then add rules into the properties of each controls.
+For adding validation rule to a form, at first, open your Access form in the Layout view.
+After then add rules into the properties of each control.

 Start your respective Access 2010/2013/2016 application.
 After then open the table on which you want to apply the Access validation rule.